Kelvin-Froude wake patterns of a traveling pressure disturbance

 The locus of the points of largest waves is given by the condition of constructive interference

-Likewise, the locus of the points of smallest waves is given by similar expression with $2n+1$ replaced by $2n$.
-The relationship (\ref{constructive}) encompasses two different equations corresponding to the two sign choices in the phase function (\ref{phase(x,y)}): with upper signs we have the case of the diverging (dd) wavefronts interfering while with lower signs chosen, it is the transverse (tt) wavefronts that interfere.
-The two-letter abbreviations, dd or tt, are hereafter refer to the two-point interference nature of the effects.
+Likewise, the locus of the points of smallest waves is given by a similar expression with $2n+1$ replaced by $2n$.
+The relationship (\ref{constructive}) encompasses two different equations corresponding to the two sign choices in the phase function (\ref{phase(x,y)}).
+The upper and lower signs correspond to interfering diverging (dd) wavefronts and transverse (tt) wavefronts, respectively.
+We will use the abbreviations dd or tt to refer to the two-point interference effects.